> Work

 Pier Vittorio Aureli

-The work of the studio centers on making visual narratives from invisible and seemingly dull professional processes.
+The work of the studio centered on making visual narratives from invisible and seemingly dull professional processes.
 How could we describe and understand the development of a building through the study of meeting minutes, requests for information, emails, and other ubiquitous tasks that consume our professional world?
-Visualizing under-examined professional processes to theorize about architectural labor is at the center of this academic project.
+Visualizing under-examined professional processes to theorize about architectural labor was at the center of this academic project.

 Since January 2016, thirty-eight (38) students, six (6) professional practices, and fifteen (15) architects have participated in the study of eighteen (18) buildings across South Dakota.
 The Forensics Studio is led by DoArch faculty, Federico Garcia Lammers.